redpanda-data/connect/website/docs/components/outputs/blob_storage.md

 ### `storage_connection_string`

-The storage account connection string.
-Only required if `storage_account + storage_access_key` are not set
+A storage account connection string.
+This field is required if `storage_account` and `storage_access_key` are not set.

 Type: `string`